Under deadly Israeli siege, north Gaza residents face terrifying ultimatum

 The army ordered them to leave as it intensified its offensive against Hamas forces in northern Gaza.
 But there were also concerns Israel was aiming to empty the entire region of its estimated 400,000 residents.

-This is an area of conflict, Ms. Nabil says the quadcopter warned, “don’t think of north Gaza ever again.”
+This is an area of conflict, she says the quadcopter warned.
+“Don’t think of north Gaza ever again.”

 Leaving is a dangerous proposition, but pressures are mounting.
 A recent strike on a neighbor’s house wounded her son and daughter.

-The siege has prevented relief organizations from bringing food or medicine into large swathes of northern Gaza.
+The siege has prevented relief organizations from bringing food or medicine into large swaths of northern Gaza.
 A Friday ground assault pushed the last functioning hospital in the area offline.

 Ms. Nabil and others are weighing the risks of missile strikes and starvation against a potential outcome some say is as bad as death: being barred from returning home.